cloudfoundry/stratos/website/docs/endpoints/cf/user-endpoints.md

 2. The UAA client used by Stratos needs an additional scope `stratos.endpointadmin`
 3. Users need to have the `stratos.endpointadmin` group attached to them

-Once all steps have been completed, user within the `stratos.endpointadmin` group are allowed to create endpoints.
-Endpoints created by users are only visible to their respective user and all admins.
+Once all steps have been completed, user within the `stratos.endpointadmin` group are allowed to create personal user endpoints.
+Endpoints created that way are only visible to their respective user and all admins.
+Admins will be able to create personal user endpoints after step 1 has been completed.

 ## Environment variable

 `USER_ENDPOINTS_ENABLED` or helm chart value `console.userEndpointsEnabled` can be set to three different states:

 1. `disabled` (default) will disable this feature.
 Neither admins nor users will see user endpoints.
 2. `admin_only` will hide user endpoints from users.
-Admins can still see all endpoints created by users.
+Admins can create and see all user endpoints.
-3. `enabled` will allow users within the `stratos.endpointadmin` group to create endpoints.
-The endpoints will only be visible to them or admins.
+3. `enabled` will allow users within the `stratos.endpointadmin` group and admins to create personal user endpoints.
+These endpoints will only be visible to them or admins.

 ## Adding scopes to the UAA client